About

 About The Blog

 Initially, when I came up with the concept for In It For The Parking, I was thinking I would document and discuss what life is like with MS… but then I realized that MS is different for everyone.
 Once I had a seizure disorder, I figured, “Hey!
 I’ll do a site for people with seizure disorder!
-Or with MS AND Seizure Disorder!” but that would mean that this site would exist for maybe 20 people in the whole world.
+Or with MS AND Seizure Disorder!” but that would mean that this site would exist for a very small handful of people.

 “In It For The Parking” summarizes my attitude towards my disabilities.
 I always joke and say that I’m just in it for the parking – or in it for the perks (like riding the carts at the airport!).